ONTAP Autonomous Ransomware Protection use cases and considerations

 Workloads where the application or the host encrypts data.

 ARP depends on distinguishing incoming data as encrypted or unencrypted.
 If the application itself is encrypting the data, then the effectiveness of the feature is reduced.
-However, the feature can still work based on file activity (delete, overwrite, or create, or a create or rename with a new file extension) and file type.
+However, ARP can still work based on file activity (delete, overwrite, or create, or a create or rename with a new file extension) and file type.

 Supported configurations